finn-no/tech.finn.no/_posts/2015-06-09-removing-long-travels-in-the-flight-search.md

 If you [want to travel from Oslo to London](http://www.finn.no/reise/flybilletter/resultat?tripType=roundtrip&requestedOrigin=OSL.METROPOLITAN_AREA&requestedDestination=LON.METROPOLITAN_AREA&requestedOrigin2=&requestedDestination2=&requestedDepartureDate=11.11.2015&requestedReturnDate=13.11.2015&numberOfAdults=1&numberOfChildren=0&cabinType=economy), you may end up getting results which include layovers in far-away places.
 Do you really want to spend a night at the airport in Moscow if you only want to go from Oslo to London?
 Probably not, but nonetheless, some of the results we receive at the [FINN Flight Search](http://www.finn.no/reise/flybilletter/) are those kind of travels.
 Those travels may be really cheap, ending up at the top of our result list as we sort by price, but they are mostly garbage and we do not want our users to be confused by those outliers.
 We want them to go away!

-## A previous solution
+## The old solution
 We have tried to fix this before.
 With limited success.
 A solution we used a couple of years back was something like this:

 ```
 3 * Average of the three shortest flights
 ```

 This works fine on short travels, like a two-hour flight from Oslo to London.
 With the given formula, all trips longer than 6 hours to London will be removed.
 That's ok.

 However, it doesn't work too well on longer flights.
 If you want to go from Oslo to Bangkok, you would probably spend at least 11 hours in the air.
 In that case, it would be too conservative to just remove the flights that are 33 hours or more.

 ## A theoretical solution
 The correct way to remove the outliers is by [finding the quartiles](http://en.wikipedia.org/wiki/Quartile).
 When the quartiles are found, the upper fence is defined by